 We celebrate World Braille Day every year on January 4th because it’s Louis Braille’s birthday.
 He’s the inventor of braille!
 Louis was born in 1809 in France and became blind after a childhood accident.
-But, he quickly mastered his new way of living.
-When Louise was only 15 years old, he created a reading and writing system based on Charles Barbier’s night writing system.
-We know Louise’s system today as braille.
-Adjusted over time, braille is now easier to read and used all over the world!
+But he quickly mastered his new way of living.
+When Louis was only 15 years old, he created a reading and writing system based on Charles Barbier’s night writing system.
+We know Louis’ system today as braille.
+Adjusted over time, braille is now easier to read and used worldwide!

-World Braille Day spreads awareness about braille and other accessible forms of communication.
-Everyone deserves (and is legally entitled to) the same accommodations and service, regardless of ability.
-On World Braille Day, let’s remember that and do our part to make our workplaces more accessible for everyone.
+This day spreads awareness about braille and other accessible forms of communication.
+Everyone deserves (and is legally entitled to) the same accommodations and services, regardless of ability.
+Let’s remember that and do our part to make our workplaces more accessible for everyone.

-Today, Rubix cubes, watches, lego-style bricks, and other innovations are constantly changing the way the way we use braille and help increase braille literacy, too.
+Today, Rubix cubes, watches, lego-style bricks, and other innovations are constantly changing how we use braille and help increase braille literacy, too.
 That’s why you’ll find braille on objects you use every day — signs, ATMs, elevators, calculators, and more.
-It’s all thanks to Louise Braille and the schools that adopted and taught his reading and writing system.
+It’s all thanks to Louis Braille and the schools that adopted and taught his reading and writing system.

 Happy World Braille Day!

-Celebrate World Braille Day with us and raise awareness by offering your documents in accessible formats like braille!
+Celebrate with us and raise awareness by offering your documents in accessible formats like braille!